Nayhomi25/Nayhomi25/README.md

 - 👋 Hi, I’m Naomi Osunde
-- 👀 I’m interested in cyber security and ethical hacking
+- 👀 I’m interested in web development and Software Engineering.
-- 🌱 I’m currently learning cyber security
+- 🌱 I’m currently Frontend Web Development
 - 💞️ I’m looking to collaborate and learn with other interested individuals
 - 📫 How to reach me - leave me a message right here